cbrun/cbrun.github.io/_posts/2020-10-02-obeo-chronicles.md

 </figure>

 The reactions to this announcement were fantastic with a lot of excitement within the community.

 I am myself very excited for several reasons:

-First, I expect this decision will, just like Sirius Desktop was released in Open-Source in 2013, **a key factor leading to the creation of hundreds of graphical modelers**, in the same way demonstrated by the Sirius Gallery right now, but now easily accessible through the Web and leveraging all the capabilities this platform bring.
+Firstly, I expect this decision will, just like Sirius Desktop was released in Open-Source in 2013, **a key factor leading to the creation of hundreds of graphical modelers**, in the same way currently demonstrated by the [Sirius Gallery](https://www.eclipse.org/sirius/gallery.html){:target="_blank"} but now easily accessible through the Web and leveraging all the capabilities this platform bring.

-Our vision is to empower the tool specifier from the data structure and tool definition up to the deploiement and exploitation of a modeling tool, directly from the browser, end to end and in an integrated and seamless way.
+Our vision is to empower the tool specifier from the data structure and tool definition up to the deploiement and exploitation of a modeling tool, **directly from the browser, end to end and in an integrated and seamless way.**

 We are not there yet, though as you’ll see the technology is already quite promising.